 Mobility is a simple word with big implications.
 In many circles, it determines whether you can progress from a basic exercise to a more advanced exercise.
-For instance, if you don’t have the ability to actively bring your arms over your head, the chances of doing a solid overhead squat or even overhead press without having some negative compensation through the spine become limited.
+For instance, if you can’t actively bring your arms over your head, the chances of doing a solid overhead squat or even overhead press without having some negative compensation through the spine become limited.

-There’s also those who say mobility to a specific benchmark needed to maintain health.
+Some say mobility to a specific benchmark is needed to maintain health.
 Things like squatting to the floor sound awesome and are a great way to show off for those who have the innate ability to do it, whereas those who might not have the anatomy to get there will be frustrated with their lot in life.

 I’ve always viewed mobility a little differently and with a much less extreme “yes/no” kind of ideal:

 How much do you have versus how much do you use?

 Let’s say you can grab your knee and hug it to your chest, but when you do a squat, you wind up looking like you’re more of a marionette puppet whose strings aren’t long enough.
 This disconnect between where you could get to by hugging your knee to your chest and where you managed to get to when asked to squat means you may have to get more control over your motion and maybe not as much time spent doing static stretches or “muscle lengthening” exercises.
 This doesn’t mean there’s no use for them, but the use is not as well spent as others.